ejcorn/fir_pca_22q/README.md

 ## Input specification

 You have the option of specifying a few parameters in `main_fir.sh`:
-  -`XCP`: name of XCP output folder
+  - `XCP`: name of XCP output folder
-  -`ATLAS`: character name of desired atlas.
+  - `ATLAS`: character name of desired atlas.
 Must move the nifti file defining your volumetric atlas into `data/nifti` and have XCP output folder matching that parcellation
-  -`NPARC`: parcellation scale, i.e. number of nodes in parcellation -`SCAN`: character, doesn't matter what you put here. deprecated from original purpose.
+  - `NPARC`: parcellation scale, i.e. number of nodes in parcellation
+  - `SCAN`: character, doesn't matter what you put here. deprecated from original purpose.
-  -`LAB`: optional extra label
+  - `LAB`: optional extra label
-  -`ST`: how many TRs after stimulus onset to include in your FIR design.
+  - `ST`: how many TRs after stimulus onset to include in your FIR design.
 0 means start with the TR in which stimulus onsets, e.g. t= 0 to t = TR
-  -`FIN`: how many time points after `ST` to include, e.g. if `ST=0` then you model from t=0 to t=TR\*FIN -`ZDIM`=1, only ever set this to 1.
+  - `FIN`: how many time points after `ST` to include, e.g. if `ST=0` then you model from t=0 to t=TR\*FIN
+  - `ZDIM`=1, only ever set this to 1.
 Ensures that each region's time series is z-scored within each subject.

 In my experience, the entire pipeline takes 3-24 hrs to run.
 I've never officially timed it, just set and forget :)